Raid-Hub/RaidHub/README.md

 ## Hooks

 Advanced logic that can either be re-used or is too much to put into a single component.
-All hook files should start with "use" and export a single function.
+All hook files should start with "use" and export a single function and/or types needed.

-## Images

-Files that deal with the image content on the site

-## Models

-Complex models can be placed here.
-Models are useful for handling logic outside of a hook or a component.

-## Pages

-Every file in the directory is a Next.js page (or API route)

-## Server

-This file deals with code that will be run server side on a serverless function invocation.
-Do not import any functions from here into client-facing code.

 ## Services